MohammadMahmoud/instagram_clone/README.md

 # instagram_clone
-instagram clone build with ionic 2 framework v0.7
+instagram clone Mobile Applicion, build with ionic 2 framework v0.7

 To Start The Development :